-This report describes the geologic and hydrologic setting of the lower Henrys Fork region to provide a base of knowledge upon which to found decisions for future development and management of the regional water resources.
-The study was made in cooperation with the U.S. Bureau of Reclamation to provide preliminary data for planning their Lower Teton Division of the Teton Basin Project and also in cooperation with the Idaho Department of Reclamation to provide information to aid in administering the water resources.
+This report describes the geologic and hydrologic setting of the lower Henrys Fork region.
+It provides a base of knowledge for use by administrators or others who must make decisions concerning future development and management of the region's water resources.
+The study was made in cooperation with the U.S. Bureau of Reclamation to provide preliminary data for planning their Lower Teton Division of the Teton Basin Project and also in cooperation with the Idaho Department of Reclamation to provide information to aid this Department in administering the water resources.

-The study area is largely in southern Fremont and western Madison Counties, Idaho (fig. 1).
+The study area is largely in southern Fremont and western Madison Counties, eastern Idaho (fig. 1).
 It includes the lowlands and benchlands north of the Snake River in the lower drainages of Henrys Fork, Teton, and Falls Rivers.
 The Bureau of Reclamation designates the report area as the lower Teton basin, although the study area is better known as a part of the lower Henrys Fork basin.